Table of Contents

 If you do describe yourself as a parent in your job title, avoid dated or unprofessional titles like ‘housewife’, ‘househusband’, or ‘stay-at-home mummy.’

-Also, be sure to highlight your relevant skills in your personal profile and skills sections.
+Also, be sure to highlight your relevant skills in your personal statement and skills sections.

-2. Choose the right format for your stay-at-home parent CV
+2. Choose the right format for your stay-at-home mum CV

 The best CV format for a stay-at-home mum or dad CV depends on how much formal relevant experience you have.